Blog

 8. Nomad (by Hashicorp)

-While Nomad is not a direct alternative to Kubernetes, it is a significant player in the container orchestration space.
-Nomad is a simpler and more flexible orchestrator designed to handle both containerized and non-containerized workloads.
+While Nomad is not a direct distribution of Kubernetes, it operates as a lightweight alternative orchestrator.
+It is designed to schedule both containerized and non-containerized (legacy binary) workloads.

 Nomad (By Hashicorp)